SplooshAI/demo-chatgpt-with-voice-transcription-and-conversational-memory/README.md

 - `start`

   - This script uses the Python virtual environment at `.venv` to run the application locally

+- `test`

+  - This script uses the Python virtual environment at `.venv` and runs the unit tests for our application

+- `test:coverage`

+  - This script uses the Python virtual environment at `.venv`, runs the unit tests for our application, and generates an HTML coverage report at [./htmlcov/index.html](./htmlcov/index.html) that will automatically open in the default web browser on macOS.

 - `destroy`
   - This script removes the Python virtual environment at `.venv`